Published April 28, 2020

 How dare The New York Times make a unilateral decision to apply a trade association principal to all mental health professionals!
 The APA does not speak for Social Workers, Professional Counselors, Marriage and Family Therapists, Psychologists, Psychiatric Nurse Practitioners, or even all Psychiatrists.
 Nor does the APA have authority over anyone other than it’s members.
 If the American Orthopedic Association came to The Times demanding they write an op-ed that all mental health professionals should learn the parts of the skeleton before practicing independently, would they support that, too?

 The New York Time’s capitulation to the American Psychiatric Association can be described only one way: as journalistic malpractice.
-Tragically, it’s the American people, not it, that are paying the ultimate price.
+Tragically, it’s the American people, not it, paying the ultimate price.